Montgomery Creek, California: History

 In August 1992, the Fountain Fire burned many homes and structures in Montgomery Creek and neighboring Round Mountain.
 Firefighters were able to save most of the structures in 'downtown' Montgomery Creek.

-Famous residents
+Notable people

 Actor Craig T. Nelson lived in Montgomery Creek while working as a janitor at Cedar Creek Elementary School.

-Christopher Featherston 9/11 Pentagon survivor and Intelligence Analyst at the National Security Council in the White House went to 3rd and 4th grade in Cedar Creek Elementary School.
+Christopher Featherston, 9/11 Pentagon survivor and Intelligence Analyst at the National Security Council in the White House, went to 3rd and 4th grade in Cedar Creek Elementary School.